Updated: Oct 5

 Specifications: Motherboard: Gigabyte B250 Fintech (rev. 1.0) | CPU: Intel Pentium G4400 3.3 GHZ 3MB Cache LGA 1151 | Ram: Corsair DDR4 2400 MHz 4GB | SSD: ADATA 128 GB | GPU: 4 AMD Sapphire Nitro+ Rx580 8GB, 1 AMD Sapphire Nitro+ RX 5700 XT | PSU: Corsair HX 1200 Watts.

 Requirements: I will be using pcie usb risers version 6c.
 The blue version is better than yellow version in regard to the soldering done.
-Ver 6c is stable and better than ver 007.
+Ver.
+6c is stable and better than ver.
+007. Avoid using ribbon risers if you are using multiple GPUs for system stability.
+When powering the usb risers with SATA cables, never connect more than two risers on the single SATA cable from the power supply otherwise it may cause heating effect at junction connecting the SATA cables.

 Also Corsair psu HX 1200 is having 6 X 8 pin pcie ports but comes with 2 X EPS/ATX 12V 8pin (4+4) 2 cables and 8 X PCIE 8 pin (6+2) 4 cables.
 So needed one more pcie cable.
 It is not easy to get good quality spare pcie cables.
 So I have future plans to sell good quality miner parts, mostly cables.